meisterlampe99/cmd_scripts_vivado/README.md

 	- clean 			removes most previously generated output

-	- runSim <TopModuleName>	launches the simulation of <TopModuleName>_tb, and pre-loads a waveform configuration.
+	- runSim <TopModuleName>	launches the simulation of <TopModuleName>_tb, and pre-loads a waveform configuration
+					Note: A module called "top_level_tb" must exist!

 	- runBit <TopModuleName>	synthesizes, implements and generates the bitstream for <TopModuleName>